Posted by Jilesh varma

 – How can You profit with AMP?

 – Enabling Analytics

 Voilà!
-You’re ready to view the flawless, robust and brisk mobile web pages on Google Search.
+You’re ready to view the flawless, robust, and brisk mobile web pages on Google Search.

-Although experienced web developers can achieve similar outcomes through critical performance optimizations, publishers often neglect this due to lack of resources.
+Although experienced web developers can achieve similar outcomes through critical performance optimizations, publishers often neglect this due to a lack of resources.
 And, AMP allows to easily achieve these optimizations without modifying the primary mobile web experience.

-The key point of the Accelerated Mobile Pages project is that Publishers, Platforms and Developers all stand behind and work together
+The key point of the Accelerated Mobile Pages project is that Publishers, Platforms, and Developers all stand behind and work together

 Some of the big web technology companies and Google are encouraging its use by integrating it into their respective platforms, this will be an added benefit of its future usage.

 1. AMP HTML

 It is basically an extended HTML with some custom AMP properties to provide high performance and some extensions to build rich content beyond basic HTML for this simple and elegant solution.